 Lemongrass essential oil contains large amounts of limonene, an organic terpene compound with anti-inflammatory properties.
-Nearly all health conditions involve an element of inflammation, and lemongrass can help reduce many of the symptoms that occur as a direct result of it.
+Nearly all health conditions involve an element of inflammation.
+Lemongrass can help reduce many of the symptoms that occur as a direct result of it.
 Lemongrass essential oil is not only an excellent anti-inflammatory but also acts as an antioxidant that helps eliminate free radicals or reduce the oxidative stress they cause.6

 The anti-inflammatory properties of lemongrass essential oil have been shown to actively play a role in helping improve the symptoms associated with conditions such as arthritis, asthma, diabetes, and high cholesterol.
 One study found that lemongrass essential oil significantly decreased cholesterol levels.
 Ingesting lemongrass oil has also been shown to reduce the LDL cholesterol— “bad” cholesterol—levels in the body while maintaining optimal triglyceride levels.
 This, in turn, helps improve blood flow throughout the arteries and has the potential to reduce the risk of developing problems with heart health.7

 Because of its ability to act as an antiviral and antibacterial, lemongrass essential oil effectively relieves the symptoms of illnesses such as the flu and common cold.
-Typically, it has the strongest effects when used in a vaporizer as this allows maximum delivery of the essential oil to the nasal cavities.
+Typically, it has the strongest effects when used in a vaporizer.
+This allows maximum delivery of the essential oil to the nasal cavities.
 Much like menthol, lemongrass has a cooling effect on the body, which can provide relief from a high body temperature and fever.

 Antibacterial and Antifungal

 Lemongrass essential oil has been shown to have antimicrobial properties.
-A 2012 study examined lemongrass as an antibacterial agent by observing how it reacted with the bacteria that causes staph infections.
+One study examined lemongrass as an antibacterial agent.
+It observed how lemongrass reacted with the bacteria that causes staph infections.
 The study concluded that lemongrass oil had a significant effect on the inhibition of bacterial growth, therefore preventing infection.

 In a separate study, researchers tested the effects of lemongrass essential oil vapors on airborne and surface level bacteria.
-One part of the study looked at these effects in an office environment, which, when tested, showed that 89 percent of airborne bacteria was eliminated within 15 hours.
+One part of the study looked at these effects in an office environment.
+When tested it showed that 89 percent of airborne bacteria was eliminated within 15 hours.
 These results demonstrate the role of lemongrass essential oil as a potent antibacterial and disinfectant.8

 In terms of the antifungal effects of lemongrass essential oil, it was found that an infusion of lemongrass taken internally over a period of 10 days may help reduce the symptoms of thrush, a fungal infection of the mouth.
 A potent in vitro response against the yeast responsible for thrush, Candida albicans was observed, meaning lemongrass essential oil presents a potential treatment option.9